RenSylvain/style_guide_website/README.md

 # style_guide_website
 Codecademy project at end of "improved styling with CSS" section.
-Practicing Colors, Typography, The Box Model, Display&amp;Positioning.
+Practicing Colors, Typography, The Box Model, Display and Positioning.

 ## Things to work on
 Judging from the solution example I need to work on semantic class naming.
 Basically semantic CSS.
 I don't have descriptive and module class names.
 Here are two sites on the subject I can refer to in the future.